Skip to content Skip to main navigation Report an accessibility issue

 • Determine what and how you will demonstrate your prototype system, software, simulation or experiment

-• Request an excused absence letter from your senior design instructor so you can miss class 12:00 – 5:00 p.m. on May 6
+• Request an excused absence letter from your senior design instructor so you can miss class 1–4 p.m. on May 3

 • T-Minus Two Weeks

-• Script your poster and demonstration delivery
+• Script your presentation and demonstration delivery

-• Get your plan together for picking up, dropping off, setting up, knocking down, and returning borrowed support equipment
+• Get your plan together for gathering the needed support equipment as well as for picking up, dropping off, setting up, knocking down, and returning borrowed support equipment

 • T-Minus One Week